HTTPArchive/almanac.httparchive.org/src/content/en/2019/markup.md

 You can observe two things here: First, that the set of elements that have more than 1% use are not exclusively HTML.
 In fact, *27 of the most popular 100 elements aren't even HTML* - they are SVG!
 And there are *non-standard tags at or very near that cutoff too*!
 Second, note that a whole lot of HTML elements are used by less than 1% of pages.

 So, are all of those elements used by less than 1% of pages "useless?".
 Definitely not.
 This is why establishing perspective matters.
+There are around [2 billion web sites on the web](https://www.websitehostingrating.com/internet-statistics-facts/).
+If something appears on 0.1% of all websites in our dataset, we can extrapolate that this represents perhaps *2 million web sites* in the whole web.
+Even 0.01% extrapolates to a _two hundred of thousand of sites_.
+This is also why removing support for elements, even very old ones which we think aren't great ideas, is a very rare occurrence:  Breaking hundreds of thousands or millions of sites just isn't a thing that browser vendors can do lightly.

-`<code>`, for example, is an element that I both use and encounter a lot.
-It's definitely important - and yet it is used on only 0.57% of these pages.
+So, lots of elements, even the native ones, have less than 1% use and are still very important and successful.  `<code>`, for example, is an element that I both use and encounter a lot.
+It's definitely useful and important - and yet it is used on only 0.57% of these pages.
 Part of this is skewed based on what we are measuring - home pages are generally *less likely* to include certain kinds of things (like `<code>` for example): They serve a less general purpose than, for example, headings, paragraphs, links and lists, however, the data is generally useful.

 We also collected information about which pages contained an author defined (not native) `.shadowRoot` -- About 0.22% of the pages on desktop, and 0.15% on mobile.
 This might not sound like a lot, but it is roughly 6.5k sites in the mobile dataset and 10k sites on the desktop and is more than several HTML elements.  `<summary>` for example, has about equivalent use on the desktop and it is the 146th most popular element.